ttoss/dynamodb-cursor-based-pagination/README.md

 import { paginate } from 'dynamodb-cursor-based-pagination';
 ```

-`paginate` is a default exported method whose signature is:
+`paginate` is a method whose signature is:

 ```ts
 type paginate<T = any> = ({